Because of the rising popularity of open adoptions, building a relationship with the adoptive family has never been easier.

 - Provide updates about your pregnancy; send pictures of sonograms and growth details to help portray that you want them involved throughout the entire process.

 Much like pre-placement contact, post-placement communication is vital to the overall success of an open or semi-open adoption.
 This communication also goes a long way towards building a lasting bond between the birth parents and adoptive family.
-Given the increased emotions following placement, understanding that both sides involved may need their own space and respecting each other’s boundaries can help begin the next step of moving into post-placement communication on a positive note.
+Given the increased emotions following placement, understanding that both sides involved may need their own space and respecting each other’s boundaries can help begin the next step of moving into post-adoption communication on a positive note.

 The level of communication you prefer to have with the adoptive family is completely up to you and can occur in many different forms.
 Birth parents who choose a semi-open adoption may receive email or letter updates, as well as occasional photos of the child, cards and more.
 There are no specific requirements, but fully open adoption tends to be more involved and may include additional texts, calls, video chats or even planned in-person visits.

 Although you can control the level of openness you would prefer, it’s important to remember that once your child is placed with the adoptive family, you have given them your parental rights.
 This means that you and the adoptive parents must all agree on the terms of your open adoption, types and frequency of contact, etc. — and ultimately, it will be up to the adoptive parents to decide what is in the best interest of the child.
 This is why pre-placement contact is so important; it will help you set the tone for your relationship, build trust with the adoptive family and make your wishes for post-placement contact clear.
 At the same time, respecting the agreement made prior to placement and not overstepping any boundaries helps the adoptive family grow more comfortable and trusting of you.